MetOffice/lfric_core/documentation/source/pages/lfric_datamodel/lfric_datamodel.rst

 The LFRic data model and PSyclone
 =================================

-PSyclone was introduced in an :ref:`earlier introduction <section psykal overview>`, including a brief summary of the PSyKAl design which delivers a separation of concerns between algorithms and kernels written by scientists, and technical parallel code that may need to be specific to the platform or the model configuration.
-In that section, the close symbiosis between LFRic and PSyclone was noted, where PSyclone depends on the metadata in LFRic model kernels to enable it to construct the correct PSy layer code and to apply optimisations correctly.
+The following sections of documentation describe how LFRic and PSyclone work together to support the separation of concerns between scientific and technical code and to deliver portable performance needed to ensure models can be ported and maintained on a variety of computer architectures.

-The following sections of the documentation will describe how LFRic and PSyclone work together using progressively more complex examples to deliver a more complete understanding of the current LFRic data model and the design of LFRic models as well as giving a deeper understanding of the design strategy.
+The document begins with illustrative examples before moving on to more complex examples based on real LFRic code.
+The aim is to deliver a more complete understanding of the current LFRic data model and the design of LFRic models as well as giving a deeper understanding of the design strategy.
 The documentation here will not describe all PSyclone's capabilities, which are provided in separate comprehensive `PSyclone documentation
 <https://psyclone.readthedocs.io/en/stable/index.html>`_.

 A key aspect of the **Momentum Atmosphere model**, for which LFRic was